 Video verification of destruction (i.e., live video feed).

 When a device comes to ERI, it first assessed to determine if it can be refurbished, broken down for parts or, if it is so obsolete, it needs to be shredded.
-For items that can be refurbished or used for parts, ERI wipes these devices 7-10 times in accordance with Department of Defense standards, ensuring 100 percent of data is destroyed.
+For items that can be refurbished or used for parts, ERI wipes these devices in accordance with Department of Defense (DOD) and National Institute of Standards and Technology (NIST) standards, ensuring 100 percent of data is destroyed.
 The item is then either refurbished or broken down for parts, which are then used to repair other electronic devices.